 - Fact – We host fairs every autumn and spring with more than 60 employers spanning many fields, including tech, business, non-profit and government.

 - Advice – Commit to attending at least one of the fairs and a pre-fair workshops on networking and maximizing your career fair experience.

 Other Employer Events

 - Fact – Each year, Career Services hosts over 30 employer-focused events, such as info sessions, networking events and resume review nights.

 - Advice – Check our online calendar for employer info sessions, networking events, resume reviews and employer panels.

 Use Campus Resources

 - Fact – Employers such as Google, Microsoft, Starbucks and Nordstrom use Handshake to advertise internship opportunities.

-- Advice –Set up your Handshake profile and do some keyword searches in the Internship/Learning Experience section.
+- Advice – Set up your Handshake profile and do some keyword searches in the Job Search section.

 Internships for Credit